-The Company expects our Board and employees to always act according to general standards of business conduct and ethical behavior.
-Specifically, in addition to the compliance responsibilities covered elsewhere in the Code, our Board and employees should not engage in any of the following activities, each of which is against Company policy and may be illegal:
+The Company expects our employees and Board to always act according to general standards of business conduct and ethical behavior.
+Specifically, in addition to the compliance responsibilities covered elsewhere in the Code, our employees and Board should not engage in any of the following activities, each of which is against Company policy and may be illegal:

-- Violate any law or regulation, - Influence the judgment or conduct of anyone in a position of trust or authority by offering, giving, asking for, promising, or receiving gifts or favors,

-- Misuse, abuse or steal the Company's or anybody else's property, - Commit fraud or otherwise purposely mislead by making a false representation or through concealment, - Participate in dishonest conduct (e.g., lie or cheat), - Intentionally injure someone or their property, - Violate safety protocols, rules or practices, including tampering with safety devices and/or equipment, - Discriminate against anyone on the basis of any protected characteristic, - Threaten, intimidate, bully, coerce, harass, or engage in acts of violence against any person, - Engage in any other conduct that violates any Company policy or procedure, whether in person, by e-mail, text message or telephone, on social media, or in any other fashion, or - Retaliate against an employee for reporting a violation of the law, the Code or Company policy.
+- Violate any law or regulation, - Influence the judgment or conduct of anyone in a position of trust or authority by offering, giving, asking for, promising, or receiving gifts or favors, - Misuse, abuse or steal the Company's or anybody else's property, - Commit fraud\ or otherwise purposely mislead by making a false representation or through concealment, - Participate in dishonest conduct (e.g., lie or cheat), - Intentionally injure someone or their property, - Violate safety protocols, rules or practices, including tampering with safety devices and/or equipment, - Discriminate against anyone on the basis of any protected characteristic, - Bully, coerce, or maliciously gossip about or disparage others, - Threaten, intimidate, or engage in acts of violence against any person, - Engage in any other conduct that violates any Company policy or procedure, whether in person, by e-mail, text message or telephone, on social media, or in any other fashion, or - Retaliate against an employee for reporting a violation of the law, the Code or Company policy.